Table of Contents

 Why is fast delivery important for the shipping experience?

 These days, online shoppers expect fast delivery at an affordable rate.
 To compete with competitors and major marketplaces like Amazon, offering fast delivery can help you win more customers.
 Fortunately, it’s possible for DTC brands of all sizes to provide fast delivery to most or all of their customers through fulfilment companies like ShipBob that aim to improve and optimise the shipping experience, without the need for brands to invest in the infrastructure themselves.

 Can 3PLs help to improve the shipping experience?

 Yes!
 3PLs like ShipBob offer large distribution networks and technology that help to improve the shipping experience, while packing orders on behalf of brands to free up their time.
 ShipBob allows merchants to split inventory across locations to strategically offer more customers 2-day ground shipping.
-Fulfillment experts take care of the picking and packing of orders and withhold a high order accuracy rate.
-Orders are then picked up at the 3PL’s fulfillment center and shipped by various carrier partners using the most optimized route for efficiency.
+Fulfilment experts take care of the picking and packing of orders and withhold a high order accuracy rate.
+Orders are then picked up at the 3PL’s fulfilment centre and shipped by various courier partners using the most optimised route for efficiency.